osg-htc/user-school-2018/docs/materials/day3/part1-ex4-prepackaged.md

 Our Software Example
 --------------------

-For this exercise, we will be using the Bayseian inference package Open BUGS.
-Open BUGS is a good example of software that is not compiled to a single executable; it has multiple executables as well as a helper library.
+For this exercise, we will be using the Bayseian inference package OpenBUGS.
+OpenBUGS is a good example of software that is not compiled to a single executable; it has multiple executables as well as a helper library.

 1. Do an internet search to find the Open BUGS software downloads page.